Do generative video models understand physical principles?

-The goal of our Physics-IQ benchmark is to understand, and quantify, whether generative video models learn physical principles.
+\oursubsection{Physical understanding} The goal of our Physics-IQ benchmark is to understand, and quantify, whether generative video models learn physical principles.
 Therefore, we test all eight models in our study on every scenario and for each camera position (left, center, right) in the benchmark dataset.
 These samples are visualized in \Cref{fig:our_dataset_qualitative}.
 We first report the aggregated Physics-IQ results across all metrics related to physical understanding ($\mathsf{Spatial}\text{-}\mathsf{IoU}, ~\mathsf{Spatiotemporal}\text{-}\mathsf{IoU}, ~\mathsf{Weighted}\text{-}\mathsf{spatial}\text{-}\mathsf{IoU}, ~\mathsf{MSE}$) in \Cref{fig:model ranking}.
-The main takeaway from the left part of this figure is that all the models show a massive gap to the physical variance baseline, with the best model scoring only 24.1\% out of the possible 100.0\%.
+The main takeaway from the left part of this figure is that all the models show a massive gap to the physical variance baseline, with the best model scoring only 29.5\% out of the possible 100.0\%.
 As we mentioned in the previous section, each scenario was recorded twice (\textit{take 1} and \textit{take 2}) to estimate the natural variability in real-world physical phenomena.
 This estimate is termed the \emph{physical variance}; the figure is normalized such that pairs of real videos that differ only by physical randomness score 100.0\%.
 The gap between model performance and real videos demonstrates a severe lack of physical understanding in current powerful video generative models.
 Across the different models, VideoPoet~(multiframe) \cite{videopoet} ranks best; interestingly, VideoPoet is a causal model.
 For the two models that have both an image2video (i2v) and a version conditioned on multiple frames (multiframe), the multiframe variants do better than the i2v variants.